vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 * I did a saltwater rinse, being gentle with the swirling and the post-swirl spit.

+### Brushing my teeth (a little more completely) around 7:30 PM

+Around 7:30 PM, I brushed my teeth.
+This time, I brushed with a slightly more open mouth and went to the right side, still staying a couple of teeth away from the extraction site.

 ## Physical environment and stimulation

 ### Physical movement